Multiple Follow-ups & Scheduled Send for Eightfold AI

 Visually consistent with the rest of the platform

-The old email client design looked outdated compared to other UI on the platform.
+In addition to adding new features, the old email client design looked outdated compared to other UI on the platform.
 It was a great opportunity to update the aesthetics to provide users more coherent visual experience.

 Developing from the current modal